Motivation Problem: Given a string , find the longest sub string that occurs at least times.

 return return_value

-Now coming to the original problem, to find the longest sub string that occurs at least M times.
+Now coming to the original problem, to find the longest sub string that occurs at least times.

 Pseudo code: